 Some seeds, for example those of many tropical crops, cannot be dried for storage.
 In addition, some crop plants, such as banana and garlic, do not usually produce seeds and are propagated vegetatively.
 And some species do not breed true from seed anyway and so are conserved as clones.
-In all these cases, to conserve the genotype, the particular combination of genes that gives a variety its characteristics, the whole plant must somehow be conserved.
+In these cases, the whole plant must be conserved.
 Some collections are kept in field genebanks, as full-grown plants, and others as tissue culture, as micro-plants growing in vitro (in test tubes).
-The most cost-effective way to store these accessions for the long term is through use of cryopreservation techniques, which deep freezes the material at minus 196°C in liquid nitrogen.

 Traditionally, these crops are maintained as plants in the fields in potentially vulnerable conditions exposed to pests, deceases and environmental fluctuations.
 To mitigate those risks, some crops can be conserved in in vitro genebanks, using artificial growth media, under a controlled environment and sterile conditions.
 Being an important component of clonal crop repositories, in vitro cultures serve as a secure backup of field collections and provide phytosanitary-clean material for research and germplasm exchange.
 Yet in vitro conservation requires a routine, but laborious process of regular material transfer to a fresh growth media.
 Another challenge is that the long-term maintenance of plants in vitro increases the risk of somaclonal variation: spontaneous mutations caused by non-optimal, not natural conditions and application of several chemicals that are necessary for plant growth.